Kava-Labs/kava/docs/education/hello_kava.md

 string message = 3;
 }
 ```
 Here we are saying that we have a Greet type that will have an owner, an id and a message that will contain the greet string.
-Once we have that define we are ready to set up a way to create this greet message and query it.
+Once we have that defined we are ready to set up a way to create this greet message and query it.

 ### Creating a new Greeting
 Inside the ```proto/greet/v1beta1/tx.proto``` file lets define our Msg Type: